-If you don’t already, why not decide this year to start a tradition of participating in weekly and annual runs or walks in your area.
+If you don’t already, why not decide to start a tradition of participating in weekly and annual runs or walks in your area?
 These mass participation events bring thousands of people together to enjoy outdoor activities safely, and socially – combining quality time with friends, colleagues and families with physical activity and South Africa’s stunning natural beauty.

 Exercise is contagious – so catch the fun at the Discovery 94.7 Rhythm Run

 There are a number of studies that show people are drawn to the exercise behaviours of those around them, and the more time overweight people spend with their fit friends, people are drawn!
 Exploit the motivating effects of group exercise by joining hundreds of like-minded people at the Discovery 94.7 Rhythm Run on Saturday, 25 May.